DrJohnT/DeployCube/README.md

 To automate the build and deployment of tabular cube in Azure DevOps, you can use MsBuild to create AsDatabase from your Visual Studio solution.
 You can then add a PowerShell task which uses **Publish-Cube** to invoke [Analysis Services Deployment Utility](https://docs.microsoft.com/en-us/sql/analysis-services/multidimensional-models/deploy-model-solutions-with-the-deployment-utility) to deploy each AsDatabase.
 For Multidimensional models you will have to use DevEnv.com (Visual Studio) to generate the AsDatabase file.

-**Publish-Cube** can also be used to automate the deployment of cubes as part of a server deployment using [Azure DevOps] pipelines or other tools such as [Octopus Deploy](https://octopus.com/) or Azure DevOps Release Manager.
+**Publish-Cube** can also be used to automate the deployment of cubes as part of a server deployment using tools such as [Octopus Deploy](https://octopus.com/) or [Azure DevOps Release Manager](https://dev.azure.com/).

 ## Installation